lizalc/codeclimate-cppcheck/README.md

 aspects of the static analysis.
 Right now, the following options are supported in `.codeclimate.yml`:

+* `addons`: addons to include.
+  By default, no addons are enabled.
+  Refer to the `--addon` option of `cppcheck` for more information.
+* `misra_blockers`: MISRA rules to mark as `blocker` if violated.
+  By default, rules use `cppcheck` defaults.
+  Use to highlight rules that _must_ not be violated.
 * `check`: issue categories to check.
   By default, no additional checks are enabled.
   Available values are: `all`, `warning`, `style`, `performance`, `portability`,